GUIDE 2025

 What are Technical Documents?

 Technical documents describe the functionalities and features of a product.
-Ideally, a writer creates technical documentation for the software product development and engineering industry.
-Maintaining such online documentation falls under the domain of product teams and project managers.
+Writers typically create technical documentation for the software development and engineering industries, while product teams and project managers manage and maintain it.

 • Uses